 When designing a system to support research within the classroom, it is easy to ignore how that system will fit into the current classroom culture and be used by the teacher (Dillenbourg, 2013).
 However, for an intervention to be adopted long term into the classroom and to be ecologically valid, current teacher practices and values need to be considered during development.
 Part of considering the classroom culture is how the learning activity will be orchestrated within the classroom and how the different responsibilities will be distributed.
 When different social planes are involved within the activity, the cognitive load is increased for the teacher (Van Leeuwen et al., 2015b).
-In the classroom, multiple groups need to be given as students transition between social planes.
+In the classroom, multiple groups need to be monitored at the same time to be able to provide them with support.
+On top of that, support needs to be given as students transition between social planes.
 When student transitions are not synchronous, this management can take over any time that would be spent supporting the students' learning.
 Orchestration tools can help to support the management of the activity so that more time can be spent on the learning activity rather than management.